Dora Jean Dougherty Strother

 During her 28 years at Bell Helicopter/Textron, she built the company's human factor engineering design group into one of the most respected in the industry.
 In recognition of her work, she was elected fellow status in three technical professional societies: the American Psychological Association, the American Helicopter Society, and the Human Factors Society of America.

-In addition to her achievements as a human engineer, Dr. Strother has earned a reputation as an accomplished pilot, both military and civil.
+In addition to her achievements as a human engineer, Dr. Strother earned a reputation as an accomplished pilot, both military and civil.
 Her flight accomplishments, including two world flight records for rotorcraft, are featured in four aviation museums.
 The Smithsonian Institute featured her photograph and biography as part of a special feature on women pilots.